-For each galaxy, we calculate $\cost_{s,i}\equiv \vert\bjs\cdot{\bf e}_{i}\vert/\vert\bjs\vert$ for each $i\in \{1,2,3\}$ to quantify the degree of the spin alignments with respect to the tidal eigenvectors.
-The closer to the unity (zero) the value of $\cost_{s,i}$ is, the more strongly the stellar spin vector is aligned (anti-aligned) with the tidal eigenvector.
-Splitting the range of $\lms$ into several short bins of equal length and counting the numbers of the galaxies, $N_{g}$, which fall in each bin, we evaluate the ensemble average and its associated error as
+Locating the grid in which the position of each subhalo falls, we diagonalize $(T_{ij})$ at the grid to find its three eigenvalues, $\{\lambda_{1}, \lambda_{2},\lambda_{3}\}$ in a decreasing order and the corresponding major, intermediate minor eigenvectors $\{\ej,\ei,\en\}$ as well.
+For each galaxy, we calculate $\cost_{b,i}\equiv \vert\bjb\cdot{\bf e}_{i}\vert/\vert\bjb\vert$ for $i\in \{1,2,3\}$ to quantify their spin alignments with respect to the tidal eigenvectors.
+The closer to the unity (zero) the value of $\cost_{b,i}$ is, the more strongly the spin vector is aligned (anti-aligned) with the tidal eigenvector ${\bf e}_{i}$.
+Splitting the range of $\log\ms$ into several short bins of equal length, we count the numbers of the subhalos, $N_{g}$, which fall in each bin ( Figure \ref{fig:mdis}).
+Then, we evaluate the ensemble average and its associated error for each $i\in \{1,2,3\}$ as